-this shows a symmetry between the cavity of one of the systems and the atom of the other.
-Also, dividing (\ref{c3}) by (\ref{c6}) we easily find
+This shows a symmetry between the cavity of one of the systems and the atom of the other.
+We proceed dividing (\ref{c3}) by (\ref{c6}) and we easily find

 which is a straight line in the diagram $C_{Aa} \,\mathrm{x}\, C_{Bb}$.
 In the interval $0<\alpha<\pi/2$, the lines (\ref{c13}) are limited in the region between the lines $C_{Aa}=0$, $C_{Bb}=0$ and $C_{Aa}+C_{Bb}=1$.
-Observe that the equations (\ref{c11} -- \ref{c13}) define a straight line in their respective diagram $C_{ij} \,\mathrm{x}\, C_{kl}$.
-The line $C_{Aa}+C_{Bb}=1$ is a superior limit.
+Equations (\ref{c11} -- \ref{c13}) define a straight line in their respective diagram $C_{ij} \,\mathrm{x}\, C_{kl}$.
+The line $C_{Aa}+C_{Bb}=1$, which represents a conservation of entanglement, is a superior limit in all cases.
 Using the same procedure, and some simplifications, we find other conics (ellipses, circumferences and straight lines) which we organize as follows: